-In 2016 Giacomo inaugurated Django in June’s wind/reed instructional track and he has ruled that roost ever since.
-Not just because I love working with him, but because our Django-campers do.
+In 2016 Giacomo inaugurated Django in June’s wind/reed instructional track and he has been a regular here ever since.
+Not just because I (Andrew) love working with him, but because our Django-campers do.
 It is a testament to his skill as a teacher that he now draws players of other instruments to his classes as well.
 Even guitarists!
 If you did not gasp upon reading that, you have never tried to get guitarists to study with a clarinet player before.
-Nor did we—the guitarists in question just got wind, so to speak, that working with this guy is a joy.
+Nor did we — the guitarists in question just got wind, so to speak, that working with this guy is a joy.

 Born in Italy, Giacomo grew up in upstate New York.
 He picked up jazz very early on account of his mother’s great affinity for Dave Brubeck.
 Piano lessons at 5, clarinet at 10, saxophone at 12.
 At each stage along the way, he developed a deeper interest in classical and jazz music.